Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 **Lore**

+* Make InvTutorial sound less like a marketing pitch.
 * Rename Ipseity to Complexity/Value.
 * Harmonizers are invincible and ethereal outside the spire, because they can only harm their own.
 In the Spire you have a bit more power over them, as the influence of the environment makes you a little bit more like them.
 * Make it clearer why enemies attack the player - they are desperate for a ride and are also testing to see if Terminal is their true saviour.
 Maybe add dialogue upon entering random rooms that highlights this